hsanjuan/ipfsclusterspec/README.md

 This section is still very open.
 In it's simplest way, IPFS Cluster nodes can just regularly check if nodes are responding to commands (getHasList etc), if their ports are open and so on.

-Because of the nature of IPFS, it would be better to use an [Accrual Failure Detector](http://www.jaist.ac.jp/~defago/files/pdf/IS_RR_2004_010.pdf) (used by Cassandra), which dynamically adjusts to the behaviour of the monitored nodes.
+Because of the nature of IPFS, it would be better to use an [Accrual Failure Detector](http://www.jaist.ac.jp/~defago/files/pdf/IS_RR_2004_010.pdf), which dynamically adjusts to the behaviour of the monitored nodes.

 ### Scaling IPFS Cluster